 To ensure quality ads, we may require advertisers to complete additional verification to access advanced ad formats and features of Google Ads, such as HTML5 ads and Local Services Ads.
 We review all our ad formats for policy violations and abuse, and may introduce new verification requirements to access certain ad formats.

-As stated in the Google Ads Terms & Conditions, advertisers are solely responsible for their use of Google Ads.
+As stated in the Google Ads Terms and Conditions, advertisers are solely responsible for their use of Google Ads.
 Advertisers found submitting false information as part of our verification programmes will be considered in violation of our Circumventing Systems policy.
 Google uses its best efforts to review and validate the information provided by advertisers as part of these verification programmes, but in doing so does not guarantee or assume responsibility for advertiser content or activity.